BND Hamburger Icon

 Steve Jobs’ impact

-Steve Jobs is still recognized today for making positive impacts in a number of areas:
+Steve Jobs is still recognized today for making positive impacts in a number of areas.

-Helped the environment
+Helping the environment

 Jobs’ innovation led to the creation of products that save trees and help the environment.
 In situations where someone would typically use paper, such as in a presentation or a script reading, technology on devices like the iPad replaced it.
 The iPhone and iPad – groundbreaking products that ushered in a new generation of smart mobile technologies – ensure “paperless” is more and more the status quo.
 [Learn how to create a paperless office for your business.]

-Revolutionized technology
+Revolutionizing technology

 While the iPhone wasn’t the first smartphone, it catapulted the mobile revolution forward and gave more freedom to individuals in their professional and personal lives.
 With an iPhone, professionals could answer calls, respond to emails, join webinars and more from their cellular device – in addition to having immediate access to music, movies and messages that fulfill their personal likes, needs and passions.
 [These are the tech trends we’re seeing in 2024.]

-Created a faster world
+Creating a faster world

 Today’s world is more instantaneous than ever before, thanks to advancements by Jobs.
-His innovations ensure productivity thrives, like being able to make an appointment or reservation from your mobile phone and use your iPad as a point-of-sale (POS) system.
+His innovations ensure productivity thrives, like being able to make an appointment or reservation from your mobile phone and use your iPad as a point of sale (POS) system.
 With Jobs’ technology, businesses and customers have much smoother and quicker interactions.
 [Don’t miss our picks for the best POS systems.]

 Steve Jobs quotes